About Art Reach

 Thursdays and Saturdays, 3:30-6:30pm

-Sessions will focus on a variety of media and approaches, including drawing from the model, silk-screen printing, lithography, and dry-point etching, sketching from observation, landscape painting, and sculpture.
+Sessions will focus on a variety of media and approaches, including drawing from the model, silk-screen printing, lithography, and dry-point etching, sketching from observation, painting, and mixed media.
 Individual attention and freedom allow for beginners to work alongside advanced students interested in portfolio development.
 If you love making art and you want to work in a professional studio environment these sessions are for you.

-PAAM’s youth programs are supported in part by the Massachusetts Cultural Council, a state agency; the Bilezikian Family Foundation; the Arts Foundation of Cape Cod; Ted Jones and Peter Petas; the Aeroflex Foundation; an anonymous donor; Shirl Roccapriore and Oils by the Sea Gallery; Stop & Shop Provincetown, in memory of John Michael Gray; and Keith Hayes and Teresa Townsend.
-PAAM collaborates with the Provincetown, Nauset, and Monomoy School Districts, Cape Cod Lighthouse Charter School, Cape Cod Regional Technical School, Fine Arts Work Center, and Cape Cod Community College to provide accessible, creative education programs of the highest caliber.
+PAAM’s youth programs are supported in part by the Massachusetts Cultural Council, a state agency; the Bilezikian Family Foundation; the Arts Foundation of Cape Cod; Ted Jones and Peter Petas; the Horizon Foundation; the Aeroflex Foundation; an anonymous donor; Stop & Shop Provincetown, in memory of John Michael Gray; and Keith Hayes and Teresa Townsend.
+PAAM collaborates with the Provincetown, Nauset, and Monomoy School Districts, Cape Cod Lighthouse Charter School, Cape Cod Regional Technical School, the Fine Arts Work Center, and Cape Cod Community College to provide accessible, creative education programs of the highest caliber.